Kolkata: History

 In 1712, the British completed the construction of Fort William, located on the east bank of the Hooghly River to protect their trading factory.
 Facing frequent skirmishes with French forces, the British began to upgrade their fortifications in 1756.
-The Nawab of Bengal, Siraj ud-Daulah, condemned the militarisation and tax evasion by the company.
-His warning went unheeded, and the Nawab attacked; he captured Fort William which led to the killings of several East India company officials in the Black Hole of Calcutta.
+The Nawab of Bengal, Siraj-ud-Daulah, condemned the militarisation and tax evasion by the company.
+His warning went unheeded, and the Nawab attacked; his capture of Fort William led to the killings of several East India company officials in the Black Hole of Calcutta.
 A force of Company soldiers (sepoys) and British troops led by Robert Clive recaptured the city the following year.
 Per the 1765 Treaty of Allahabad following the battle of Buxar, East India company was appointed imperial tax collector of the Mughal emperor in the province of Bengal, Bihar and Orissa, while Mughal-appointed Nawabs continued to rule the province.
 Declared a presidency city, Calcutta became the headquarters of the East India Company by 1773.

-In 1793, ruling power of the Nawabs were abolished and East India company took complete control of the city and the province.
+In 1793, ruling power of the Nawabs were abolished, and East India company took complete control of the city and the province.
 In the early 19th century, the marshes surrounding the city were drained; the government area was laid out along the banks of the Hooghly River.
 Richard Wellesley, Governor-General of the Presidency of Fort William between 1797 and 1805, was largely responsible for the development of the city and its public architecture.
 Throughout the late 18th and 19th century, the city was a centre of the East India Company's opium trade.
 A census in 1837 records the population of the city proper as 229,700, of which the British residents made up only 3,138.
 The same source says another 177,000 resided in the suburbs and neighbouring villages, making the entire population of greater Calcutta 406,700.